webiny/docs.webiny.com/docs/webiny-apps/form-builder/embed-forms-via-page-builder.md

 Please note that this only shows published revisions, which means you'll have to publish your form revision before embedding it into the page.

-> More information about publishing forms and revisions can be found [here](/docs/webiny-apps/form-builder/revisions-and-publishing).
+> More information on publishing forms and revisions can be found [here](/docs/webiny-apps/form-builder/revisions-and-publishing).